Gerold31/Streifenprojektion/prototype1/README.md

 * `-k`
   Waits for pressing some key after processing an image.
 * `-v`
-  Prints some more to stdout.
-If you use it twise, there could be some more debug windows.
+  Prints some more information to stdout.
+If you use it twice, there could be some more debug windows but it is only used by Peak yet.